gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 {{% figure src="adding-dns-a-record-in-cloudflare.png" width="600px" %}}

-## Installing and Starting Umami On Localhost
+## Installing Umami

-Connect via ssh.
+Connect via your Lightsail instance via ssh.
+You can use the in-browser terminal if you want, but I much prefer a proper terminal-based session (e.g. from Windows Terminal, bash on Linux, e.t.c.) for better responsiveness and copy/paste support.

 I had problems using the subdomain to connect, so I just used the IP address directly.
+The IP address is shown on the main page for the Lightsail instance.
 You will need the private key that you setup/selected when you created the Lightsail instance above.

 ```
 ssh -i ~\.ssh\private-key.pem ubuntu@34.207.322.232
 ```

-`cd` into the `/opt` directory:
+`cd` into the `/opt` directory, this is where we will put the Umami source code:

 ```shell
 cd /opt